• Menu

 • Domestic Violence Support

-Where a sole application for divorce has been made, at the time the court sends a copy of the divorce papers to the Respondent, they will inform the Respondent that they should complete the Acknowledgment of Service online and the letter sent to them by the court will explain how they do this.
-The Acknowledgment of service form should be completed by the Respondent online to confirm that they have received the divorce papers and they should do this within 7 days of receipt of the divorce application.
+Where a sole application for divorce has been made to the court, when the court sends a copy of the divorce papers to the Respondent, they will inform the Respondent that they should acknowledge service of the divorce application and the letter sent to them by the court will explain how to do this.
+The court will ask the Respondent to acknowledge service within 7 days.

 An application for divorce can be made online.
-If you choose not to appoint a Solicitor, you can make the application yourself via the following link Apply for a divorce – GOV.UK (www.gov.uk)
+If you choose not to appoint a solicitor, you can make the application for divorce yourself using the following link Apply for a divorce – GOV.UK (www.gov.uk)

 How Long Does it Take to Get Divorced?

-For free initial advice please complete the form below or call us on 01908 082442.
+For FREE initial advice to help you understand your rights, complete the form below or call us on 01908 082442.

 IMPORTANT NOTICE: Use of this form does not create a solicitor-client relationship.
 Be assured that all calls will be confidential.